 Know Before You Go

-Please check the Breckenridge Heritage Alliance website for current museum scheduling.
-There is no cost to get in the Barney Ford House Museum, though a $5 donation is suggested.
-There is a Breckenridge Heritage Alliance history interpreter at this museum and a self-guided tour.
+Please check the Breckenridge History (formerly Breckenridge Heritage Alliance) website for current museum scheduling.
+There is no cost to get in the Barney Ford Museum, though a $5 donation is suggested.
+There is a Breckenridge History history interpreter at this museum and a self-guided tour.